kisakova/documentation/completeReference/Advanced/dataManagement/grids.rst

 In this example, you can immediately see some major details of our contacts, such as their first and last names, email, phone number, etc.

-You can adjust and save grid views, update and delete grid records, get to the `Edit forms <../../../completeReference/Advanced/dataManagement/form.html>`_ and `View pages <view.html>`_ of any record on the grid, and even export all the data in the grid as a .csv file.
+You can adjust and save filters, update and delete records, `edit <../../../completeReference/Advanced/dataManagement/form.html>`_ and `view`_ records, and export all records as a .csv file.

 Getting to a Grid
 -----------------